odyzeo/form-item/README.md

 # TODO
 - validate on custom events, e.g. form submit not just on blur
-- translate default texts in validators to english
-- allow custom validator texts with props
 - integrate some mask (v-mask or vue-inputmask or custom) for zip and phone
 - add total maxLength to textarea
 - add maxLength per line to textarea